Building Excellence: Why Our Modular Temporary Stadium Stands Are the Ultimate Choice for Your Event

 Sports Events Field

-They are suitable for temporarily held football matches, basketball games, track and field events, equestrian competitions, etc. When the seating capacity of existing sports venues cannot meet the viewing needs, Heavy-duty steel bleachers temporary stands are built to increase capacity (e.g., additional spectator areas for large-scale events, exclusive stands for away fans).
+Heavy-duty steel bleachers temporary stands are built to increase capacity (e.g., additional spectator areas for large-scale events, exclusive stands for away fans).
 They can also be used for spectator seating construction in outdoor temporary stadiums (e.g., beach football matches, street basketball games).
-Cultural Performance Field

 They are commonly used in open-air concerts, music festivals, drama performances, and other events.
 Temporary stands can be arranged in a circular, fan-shaped, or single-sided layout around the stage, providing the audience with a better viewing angle while adapting to different venues (e.g., park lawns, urban squares, squares outside gymnasiums).